Hey there!

 My Credentials

-• 11 years as a dietitian in outpatient counselling and clinical nutrition.
+- 13 years as a dietitian in private practice, hospitals, outpatient clinics and long term care.

 Fun facts about moi